The Evolution of the Toyota Fortuner: From the HiLux Surf to the Adventure SUV

 Why Perth Drivers Love the Fortuner

 Here in Perth, the Fortuner is the perfect fit for those who need one vehicle to do it all.
-From school runs through Victoria Park to weekends exploring WA's coastline, the Perth Hills or destinations further afield, it's built for families, adventurers and anyone who values reliability and flexibility.
-At New Town Toyota, we see the Fortuner appeal to two key groups: Both find what they need in the Fortuner: a modern SUV with the heart of a HiLux.
-It's a diesel alternative to the Kluger and an affordable choice for those who aspire to own a LandCruiser.
+From school runs in Victoria Park to weekends exploring WA’s coastline or the Perth Hills, it’s built for families, adventurers, and anyone who values reliability and flexibility.
+Both find what they need in the Fortuner, a genuine seven-seat 4WD with the heart of a HiLux.

 The Family Car Buyer